 GETTING AROUND NUSA PENIDA ISLAND

-When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.
+There are a number of scooter rental shops dotted along the beachfront at Toya Pakeh harbor that will be able to sort you out with some wheels when you arrive on the island.

-I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around that price.
+You can expect to pay around 70,000 IDR per day for a Nusa Penida scooter rental with a full tank of gas.

 BEST TOURS IN BALI